If I Only Had a Brain

 "If I Only Had a Brain" (also "If I Only Had a Heart" and "If I Only Had the Nerve") is a song by Harold Arlen (music) and Yip Harburg (lyrics).
-The song is sung in the 1939 film The Wizard of Oz by the character Scarecrow, played by Ray Bolger, when he meets Dorothy, played by Judy Garland.
+It was sung in the 1939 film The Wizard of Oz by the character Scarecrow, played by Ray Bolger, and later by the Tin Man and Cowardly Lion, played respectively by Jack Haley and Bert Lahr, when they meet Dorothy, played by Judy Garland.
 The characters pine about what each wants from the Wizard.
-It was also sung in Jeremy Sams and Andrew Lloyd Webber's 2011 musical adaptation with an additional reprise called "If We Only Had a Plan" when the characters discuss on how to rescue Dorothy in Act II.
+It was also sung in Jeremy Sams and Andrew Lloyd Webber's 2011 musical adaptation with an additional reprise called "If We Only Had a Plan" when the characters discuss how to rescue Dorothy in Act II.

 Originally written by Arlen and Harburg as "I'm Hanging On To You" for the 1937 Broadway musical Hooray for What!, the song was ultimately dropped from that show, and when the pair was later hired to do the songs for Oz, Harburg simply wrote new lyrics to his catchy melody, a syncopated schottische in the style of tunes used for vaudeville soft shoe and sand dancing.

 "If I Only Had a Brain"

 The Scarecrow's version of the song is sung about getting a brain.
 The original recording included an extravagant Busby Berkeley-choreographed dance routine, but this was eventually cut for length reasons.
 A closing vocal stanza was likewise cut.
 Both pieces still exist and are available for viewing.

-In the film as officially released, he sings the first and second verses of this song, then falls over comically.
-In the original cut as well as the 1985 film That's Dancing!, though, he sings the first and second verses, begins to dance, and eventually a crow takes a large portion of his straw.
+In the film as officially released, he sings three verses of this song (with Dorothy singing part of the second verse), then falls over comically.
+In the original cut, though, he sings the first three verses, begins to dance, and eventually a crow takes a large portion of his straw.
 The scarecrow then flies in the air to get it back, which he does.
 Then, he does some splits (forward and backward), and then a pumpkin rolls down the road.
 When it goes through the scarecrow's legs, he is thrown high into the air.
-Now, he comes down, bounces against the fences, sings a third verse of this song, then falls down.
+Now, he comes down, bounces against the fences, sings a fourth verse of this song, then falls down.

-That sequence was eventually used as a segment in the 1985 film That's Dancing!, and Warner Bros. considered restoring it for Ozs 1998 theatrical re-release, but decided against it.
+That sequence was eventually used as a segment in the 1985 film That's Dancing! and excerpts from that sequence were featured in The Wonderful Wizard of Oz: The Making of a Movie Classic, and Warner Bros. considered restoring it for Ozs 1998 theatrical re-release, but decided against it.
 The sequence is included as a DVD extra on the 1999, 2005, and 2009 releases.

 Ray Bolger's original recording of the song was far more sedate compared to the version heard in the film; it was decided by the producers that a more energetic rendition would better suit Dorothy's initial meeting with the Scarecrow, and was re-recorded as such.
 Thought to be lost for over seven decades, a recording of this original version was discovered in 2009.